EliaMart/e-Commerce-Back-End/README.md

 ## Description

-Note Taker is a command-line application created to allow the user to manage a company's employee database using Node.js, Inquirer and MySQL.
-You are able to view and manage the departments, roles, and employees in a company for organizational purposes.
+This e-commerce website uses the latest technologies to be competative.
+The back-end of this application was built uses an Express.js API to use Sequelize to interact with a MySQL database.
 A link is provided below that demonstrates the applications fucntionality.

 ## Table of Contents